mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 I met my friend [David Toth](https://twitter.com/jupiterunknown) at an Indie Hackers meetup in Manhattan.
 David lives in Western Massachusetts.
 I later asked him why he'd spend 3 hours traveling to New York City just for a meetup.

 He later told me that it's a very deliberate strategy.
-He spends almost no time engaging on social media and instead reallocates that time to real-life meetups.
+He loves engaging with other people in the startup world, but he has only finite time to allocate to this.
+He finds that he gets a bigger bang for his buck from in-person meetups, so of the time he allocates to participating in professional communities, he dedicates nearly 100% to in-person meetups and conferences.

 Once I heard this, it made a lot of sense to me.
 There are people I met at meetups that I talked to for 30 minutes and am still in touch with today.
 That's not true of anyone I engage with on Twitter or reddit.
 There are multiple instances where I spent an hour or more engaging with someone on the Indie Hackers forum, but now I have no memory of the conversation and am not in touch with the person at all.